As our readers know, Vator has started a series called: When they were young.

-Hurley and Chen came up with the idea after they had trouble sharing videos online that had been shot at a dinner party at Chen's apartment in San Francisco.
+Hurley and Chen comes up with the idea after they had trouble sharing videos online that had been shot at a dinner party at Chen's apartment in San Francisco.

-Initial company description: The original idea was a video version of dating site HOTorNOT, which encouraged its users rate prospective mates on a scale of 1 to 10, based on their attractiveness.
-That idea only lasted for a few months
+Initial company description: The original idea is a video version of dating site HOTorNOT, which encouraged its users rate prospective mates on a scale of 1 to 10, based on their attractiveness.
+That idea only lasts for a few months

 "I was incredibly impressed with HOTorNOT, because it was the first time that someone had designed a website where anyone could upload content that everyone else could view.
 That was a new concept because up until that point, it was always the people who owned the website who would provide the content," Karim told Time in 2006.

-Another initial idea was to allow users to post videos for online auctions, but the site was opened up to all types of video when people started posting whatever they wanted.
+Another initial idea is to allow users to post videos for online auctions, but the site is opened up to all types of video when people started posting whatever they wanted.

-Product, at two months: The first YouTube video, uploaded on April 23, 2005, was called Me at the zoo, an 18 second long video with Karim, at the San Diego Zoo, talking about elephants.
+Product, at two months from founding: The first YouTube video, uploaded on April 23, 2005, is called Me at the zoo, an 18 second long video with Karim, at the San Diego Zoo, talking about elephants.
 It has been viewed 33.7 million times.

-Product, at three months: In May 2005, YouTube open a public a beta test of the site.
+Launch, at three months from founding: In May 2005, YouTube opens a public a beta test of the site.

-Traction, at six months: In the company's pitch deck for its Series A funding, it revealed that, by the end of August 2005, it had reached over 100,000 video views a day, and it had around than 7,000 users.
+Traction, at six months from founding, three months from launch: In the company's pitch deck for its Series A funding, it is revealed that, by the end of August 2005, it has reached over 100,000 video views a day, and it had around than 7,000 users.

-Traction, at seven months: In September 2005, a Nike advertisement featuring Ronaldinho becomes the first video to reach one million views.
+Traction, at seven months from founding, four months from launch: In September 2005, a Nike advertisement featuring Ronaldinho becomes the first video to reach one million views.
 It now has 1.5 million views.

-First funding, at nine months: In November 2005, YouTube raises $3.5 million in funding from Sequoia Capital.
+First funding, at nine months from founding, six months from launch: In November 2005, YouTube raises $3.5 million in funding from Sequoia Capital.

 Roelof Botha, partner at Sequoia, writes an investment memorandum in which he recommendeds that the firm invest in YouTube.
 He describes the company in this way: